Antyss77/Antyss77/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020/2021 Goals: Contribute to open source projects, and learn other languages
 - ⚡ I am looking for projects contact me on discord
+- 🐊 Many of my projects are now in private, I would add from time to time a new project for the public,
 - 🎉 Happy New Year 2021 !

 ### Contact me